 Much of what William Faulkner chose to make as subject matter for his books and other literature related to the "real" South as he saw it from history and in his mind.

 Just as the homestead of Rowan Oak predated the Civil War, literature created by Faulkner can definitely be stamped by a certain time frame of reference.

 Rowan Oak in Oxford, Mississippi / Home of William Faulkner

 Additions were made to Rowan Oak after being purchased by the Faulkner family.

-Short stories were also written by William Faulkner and here is a sampling (by no means inclusive) of other titles in addition to "A Rose for Emily"........
+Short stories were also written by William Faulkner and here is a sampling by no means inclusive of some of those titles:

-Many artists and writers struggle for money and William Faulkner got a few breaks along the way.
-Being awarded a Pulitzer Prize helped and when he was contacted to start writing some screenplays for Hollywood, this greatly helped the finances.
+Many artists and writers struggle for money.
+William Faulkner got a few breaks along the way.
+Being awarded a Pulitzer Prize helped.
+When he was contacted to start writing some screenplays for Hollywood this greatly helped his finances.

 Writer in Residence